|

 - Geological studies of glaciated areas in east South America

-match those in West Africa.
+match those in South and West Africa.

 - Certain